Hunting for Your New Home

 A guide for searching for a place to live in the Greater Boston area.

 Explore housing listings in and around Boston; view photographs and floor plans; maps showing the housing location's proximity to the Institute campus, find a roommate and more.
 Sort by price and location when you search for housing on our off-campus housing site.

 The Massachusetts General Hospital Multicultural Affairs Office website also offers extensive information and tips for living in Boston, including pros and cons of the city's different neighborhoods, housing resources, and other amenities of city living.

-The Partners Housing Search Web site is also a great resource to post or find apartments, houses or sublets to rent or share.
-The Partners Housing Search Web site accepts listings for available rental properties by owner.
+The MGB Housing Search Web site is also a great resource to post or find apartments, houses or sublets to rent or share.
+The site accepts listings for available rental properties by owner.
 The site does not accept listings for sale properties, postings from agents or properties that have a fee associated with them.